 Final Thoughts

 Also, the cruise itinerary itself will make a big impact on how relaxing a cruise is.
-Sometimes a port intensive cruise can be exhausting, even though you can create some great memories and see amazing sites.
+Sometimes a port-intensive cruise can be exhausting, even though you can create some great memories and see amazing sites.
 That’s one thing about river cruises.
 They are an absolute blast, but with two excursions a day, and a port to visit every day, it can wear you out quickly.

-If you’re retired and on a budget there are some great Holland America itineraries on some of their older ships that are very affordable.
+If you’re retired and on a budget, there are some great Holland America itineraries on some of their older ships that are still very affordable.
 And if you can afford to check out a Viking or Oceania cruise, I think you will find it one of the most relaxing and yet inspiring trips you will ever take.

 Read more: Best cruise lines for a short cruise